 Thank you for your interest in The American Poetry Review!
 Please find submission guidelines under the categories below.

-The prize of $3,000, with an introduction by the judge and distribution of the winning book by Copper Canyon Press through Consortium, will be awarded in 2024 with publication of the book in the same year.
+The prize of $3,000, with an introduction by the judge and distribution of the winning book by Copper Canyon Press through Consortium, will be awarded in 2026 with publication of the book in the same year.
 The author will receive a standard book publishing contract, with royalties paid in addition to the $3,000 prize.
-This year's final judge is poet Roger Reeves.
+This year's final judge is poet Dorothea Lasky.

 The prize is open to poets who have not published a book-length collection of poems with a registered ISBN.
 Poems previously published in journals or limited-edition chapbooks may be included in the manuscript, but the entire manuscript itself must not have been published as a book-length work.
 Translations are not eligible nor are works written by multiple authors.
 The editors of The American Poetry Review will screen manuscripts for the judge.
 APR complies with the CLMP Code of Ethics in the administration of this contest.
 The judge will select a manuscript in an anonymous review process and will not award the prize to any writer whose personal relationship to the judge poses a conflict of interest.